-The mission of the Immaculata Dietetic Internship (DI) is to prepare interns to meet the standards of performance for entry-level Registered Dietitians; to promote a spirit of leadership and participation in service to the profession of dietetics and to the community; to encourage them to engage in lifelong learning with an emphasis on cultural competence and diversity in dietetics practice; and to empower them to assume useful and meaningful roles in a diverse world.
+The mission of the Immaculata Dietetic Internship is to prepare interns to meet the standards of performance for entry-level Registered Dietitian Nutritionists; to promote a spirit of leadership and participation in service to the profession of dietetics and to the community; to encourage them to engage in lifelong learning; and with an emphasis on Cultural Competence and Diversity in Dietetics Practice, to empower them to assume useful and meaningful roles in a diverse world.

-The mission of the DI is compatible with the mission of the University in encouraging lifelong learning and service.
-It is compatible with that of the Department of Nutrition and Dietetics in promoting a spirit of professional leadership.
+The mission of the DI is compatible with the mission of the university in encouraging lifelong learning and service.
+It is compatible with that of the Department of Health, Nutrition and Exercise Science in promoting a spirit of professional leadership.

 Goals and Outcomes

 Goal #1: The Dietetic Internship will prepare interns to become competent entry-level Registered Dietitians.